Covariant representations for possibly singular actions on C*-algebras: Spectral theory for covariant representations

 we obtain from (\ref{MalphChar}) that $\cM^\alpha[s,\infty)\subseteq\cM^\beta[s,\infty)$ for all $s\in\R$.
 Thus by Proposition~\ref{ArvSpecAct} we get that $\alpha_t=\beta_t$.

 (ii)$\Rightarrow$(i) is trivial. \end{prf}

-\begin{rem} (a) The theorem gives a sharp criterion stating when we have a positive covariant representation.
-It states that amongst the implementing positive unitary one-parameter groups, we can find one which is inner, and it selects one by construction.
+\begin{rem} (a) The theorem gives a sharp criterion stating when we have a covariant representation with positive spectrum.
+It states that amongst the implementing unitary one-parameter groups with positive spectrum, we can find one which is inner, and it selects one by construction.
 Hence by (ii) in Theorem~\ref{BA-thm}, every normal representation of $\cM$ is covariant.

-Moreover, given a positive covariant representation $(\pi,U)$ of a $C^*$-action $(\cA, G, \alpha)$, we can always find a new positive covariant representation $(\pi,V)$ such that its generator is affiliated with $\pi(\cA)$.
+Moreover, given a covariant representation $(\pi,U)$ with positive spectrum of a $C^*$-action $(\cA, G, \alpha)$, we can always find a new covariant representation $(\pi,V)$ with positive spectrum, such that its generator is affiliated with $\pi(\cA)$.

-(b) An important consequence of the Borchers--Arveson Theorem~\ref{BA-thm} is that for any covariant representation $(\pi, U)$ of $(\cM,\R,\alpha)$ for which $\pi$ is faithful and $U$ has positive spectrum, the action $\alpha$ is trivial on the center of $\cM.$ Hence, $\cM$ must be non-commutative in order to admit non-trivial actions and positive covariant representations.
+(b) An important consequence of the Borchers--Arveson Theorem~\ref{BA-thm} is that for any covariant representation $(\pi, U)$ of $(\cM,\R,\alpha)$ for which $\pi$ is faithful and $U$ has positive spectrum, the action $\alpha$ is trivial on the center of $\cM.$ Hence, $\cM$ must be non-commutative in order to admit non-trivial actions and covariant representations with positive spectrum.
 Moreover, as any commutative $C^*$-subalgebra of $\cM$ preserved by the action $\alpha$ must be in $\cM^{\R}$, it follows that $\alpha$ cannot have any normal eigenvectors except for the identity eigenvalue.
 It seems that a $[0,\infty)$-spectral condition is a quantum mechanical phenomenon, which cannot occur in classical systems.
-It is now easy to give examples of actions for which there are covariant representations, but no positive covariant representations, e.g.\ the translation action of $\R$ on $C_0(\R)$.
+It is now easy to give examples of actions for which there are covariant representations, but no covariant representations with positive spectrum, e.g.\ the translation action of $\R$ on $C_0(\R)$.

 (c) The Borchers--Arveson Theorem has been generalized by Kishimoto to $\R^n$ \cite[Thm.~2]{Ki79}, and further to connected locally compact abelian groups in \cite[Cor.~8.4.12]{Pe89}. \end{rem}